wmans01/ezneo/README.md

 # ezneo: helpful functions and algorithms for RACECAR NEO
 made by wmans01

-This library is designed to have many scripts and motion algorithms to help for fast and accurate tuning for the BWSI Summer Program RACECAR course.
+This Python library is designed to have many scripts and motion algorithms to help for fast and accurate tuning for the BWSI Summer Program RACECAR course.

 ### Features
 none lol